roboscienceorg/book/source/Terms/Terms.rst

 needs to be changed.
 This is where gears, joints, rods and other essential components enter the design.

+In robotics we see many elecrically powered systems.
+The main method for converting electrical power into mechanical power is to use a rotational motor design.
+For driving wheels, propellors, or other devices that use rotation energy this works very well.
+Getting linear motion requires some additional components.
+Although direct linear motion is possible through a solenoid type design, it is very common to find a electric motor and some type of gearing system to create the linear motion.

 Gears are rotating elements with cut teeth that mesh with each other.
 They are capable of transmission of power and can change speed, torque or direction.
 Gears can be categorized according to relative relation of their rotation